brandur/sorg/content/fragments/caveman.md

 > "Bug in auth middleware.
 Token expiry check use `<` not `<=`.
 Fix:"

-Crichton would've loved it -- 45 years later we've come full circle.
+Crichton would've loved it.
+45 years later we've come full circle, are back to speaking like cavemen again, and as an at-least-somewhat legitimate technical workaround.
 I don't know what I thought I knew anymore.

 [1] Although Zip and Gzip wouldn't be invented for another decade, earlier precursors [LZ77/LZ78](https://en.wikipedia.org/wiki/LZ77_and_LZ78) were around at the time.